-Holiday cottages Scotland and special places to stay
+Holidays in Scotland and special places to stay by Sawday's

 We find, inspect and select places that will put you in touch with everything that a holiday in Scotland has to offer.
 There are arty family homes in Glasgow’s bustling West End, lochside hotels in the Trossachs National Park and modern Scottish cottages on remote, beautiful Skye.

 Our collection brings you hotels, B&Bs and holiday cottages in Scotland that give you the chance to experience everything from fresh scallops in the distant Hebrides, to historic castles in the borders and the best haunts in vibrant cities.

 Choose from cosy self-catering cottages overlooking Skye’s beautiful coastline, quaint bed and breakfasts in the mountains,

 smart hotels in the Outer Hebrides, and inns with lots of charm and lovely log fires.